Yousef-Heiba/OBC-Firmware-Onboarding/README.md

     3. Standard library imports (e.g. `#include <stdint.h>`)

 ### ****General Rules****
 Some of these rules don't apply in certain cases.
-Use your better judgement.
 To learn more about these rules, research NASA's Power of 10.

 1. Avoid complex flow constructs, such as [goto](https://en.wikipedia.org/wiki/Goto) and [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)).
 2. All loops must have fixed bounds.
 This prevents runaway code.